vue-pie-laravel/core/README.md

 [Download](https://github.com/laracli/core/archive/master.zip) and upack this source code over your new Laravel installation.

-Choose a ui package and follow packages instructions:
+Choose one of the following ui packages and follow the instructions for your choosen package to complete setup:

+> You may also stop here and use just the laracli\core as an empty boilerplate to build a completely bespoke SPA.

 [UI Tailwind](https://github.com/laracli/ui-tailwind)